Scheduling API

 Schedule-manipulation tokens

-An agent’s schedule may be impacted by events out of Spacetime or the agent’s control (a restart of the agent may wipe its schedule, for example).
+An agent’s schedule may be impacted by events out of Spacetime or the agent’s control (for example, a restart of the agent may result in loss of the schedule).

-In such an instance, it is important that operations intended to be executed on the agent’s schedule before the event are not executed on the impacted schedule.
+In such an instance, it is important that schedule changes that Spacetime intended to be applied to the agent’s schedule before the event are not executed on the impacted schedule.

-To enforce this, the scheduling service utilizes “schedule-manipulation tokens.”
+To enforce this, the scheduling service utilizes a “schedule-manipulation token".